‘To my mind, empathy is in itself a healing agent….If a person is understood, he or she belongs'

 - Carl Rogers

-Within my role as an Integrative Psychotherapist and Counsellor, I don’t offer advice but help you find your own way.
+Within my role as an Integrative Psychotherapist and Counsellor, I don’t offer advice but we work together to help you find your own way.
 This is because the ‘person-centred approach’ stands in the belief that we are born with an actualising tendency which urges us to evolve and mature positively when we are surrounded by the core conditions of worth.
-So, when speaking with family, friends or peers feels tricky or you feel your words aren’t valued, let me be your listening ear.
+This means that through working together, making use of our authentic selves, we hope to reveal answers you already have inside you, answers that maybe obscured from view, through stress and environmental impacts.

 I work to the BACP code of ethics giving you the assurance that I have your interests firmly in mind, please visit my ethics page for further information on confidentiality of our sessions. (see ethics page).

-(Please be aware that I may be required to pass information on from our sessions if danger to yourself or others seems an imminent possibility)
+(Please be aware that I may be required to pass information on from our sessions if harm to yourself or others seems an imminent possibility)

 Integrative Counselling a hollistic, collaborative approach with you in mind.